timigod/api_doc/source/protocol/cargo_insurance.html.md

 requests.post("discovery_endpoint_here", data=payload)
 ```

-In response, an insurance provider might send back a bid with the policy price, the type of coverage and the deductible amount required.
+In response, an insurance provider might send back a bid with the policy price, the type of coverage, and the deductible amount required.

 > Bid